 What is sodium lauryl sulfate (SLS)?
 It sounds unbelievable, but it is detergent.

-What is really curious is those end uses are a bit strange, at least on first consideration.
-For instance, did you know it is unusual not to find detergent among the most prevalent ingredients in your toothpaste?
+What is really curious is their end uses, their applications.
+For instance, did you know detergent is among the most prevalent ingredients in your toothpaste?
+Yes, uou put detergent in your mouth almost every morning!

-The most common of these is sodium lauryl sulfate (a.k.a. sodium dodecyl sulfate).
-This anionic surfactant is what gives the foaming effect in the mouth.
-It helps emulsify the product, though of course it assists in cleansing as well.
+The most common frequently used of these toothpaste detergents is sodium lauryl sulfate (or sodium dodecyl sulfate).
+This anionic surfactant is what produces the foaming effect in the mouth.
+Yum!

 Sodium Lauryl Sulfate – There’s More